 Leave discounts for later

 When you are at the beginning of your journey, you can’t afford to offer discounts.
-Remove the discounts, for now, sell your services at their full price and – once your salon gets profitable – you can start offering discounts when you notice that your sales went down.
+Remove the discounts, for now, sell your hair salon services at their full price and – once your hair salon gets profitable – you can start offering discounts when you notice that your sales went down.

 Don’t ever undercharge